P-H-B-D/678_PINN/README.md

 ## Summary

 The use of Physics-Informed Neural Networks (PINNs) has gained significant popularity in recent years due to their ability to solve partial differential equations (PDEs) with high accuracy.
 However, one of the biggest challenges when using PINNs is finding the right hyperparameters.
 The process of selecting the optimal values for the hyperparameters can be extremely difficult and time-consuming.
 Fortunately, PINNs are parallelizable, which makes hyperparameter optimization easier with methods like Grid Search or Bayesian Optimization.

 Another challenge in using PINNs is the highly complex nature of the functions being solved.
-This complexity results in a smaller convergence radius for hyperparameters, making it even more challenging to get the right values.
+This complexity results in a smaller "convergence radius" for hyperparameters, making it even more challenging to get the right values.
 The weighting of boundary versus interior points is also highly nonlinear and can be difficult to understand intuitively.
 Furthermore, the architecture of the PDEs can be tricky to set up, which requires significant expertise in both physics and machine learning.
 Additionally, the training methodology for PINNs is not conducive to out-of-bounds forecasting, which means that the network's accuracy may not be reliable when making predictions outside of the training data range.

-Overall, while PINNs offer significant advantages in solving PDEs, their implementation can be challenging due to the complexity of the functions, the difficulty in selecting the right hyperparameters, and the need for expertise in both physics and machine learning.
+Despite these challenges, the simplicity of the PINN architecture paired with its scaleability makes it an attractive alternative to traditional differential equation solvers, particularly when numerical integration techniques are excessively computationally expensive.

 ## References:
 * NN Base Code https://github.com/madagra/basic-pinn